CybersecurityRansomware Attack Disables 300 Hospitals: Cybersecurity Lessons

 2:17 AM Chicago time.
 An HR department employee at the Ascension Health network opened an email that looked like a payroll system update.
 Just 37 minutes later, computer screens across 300 hospitals began displaying a single message: "Your files are encrypted.
 Pay or lose everything."

 4.5 million patient records became hostage.
 Doctors went back to pen and paper.
 Surgeries were postponed.
 Emergency departments diverted patients to other hospitals.
+To understand how these attacks work technically, read the complete cybersecurity fundamentals guide.

-Timeline of the Attack
+What Was the Timeline of the Attack?

 - 2:17 AM — A phishing email arrives in the employee's inbox.
 The link leads to a fake page mimicking the internal payroll portal